argentsea/docfx/tutorials/configuration.md

 ## Introduction

-Geo-dispersed deployments and SDLC staging processes require application deployments in many distinct environments.
-Managing configurations in each environment is already a challenge.
-Worse, sharded data sets can create a very large number of connections, amplifying the configuration problem further.
+The many environments required by SDLC processes — and possibly several Geo-dispersed production instances too — require application deployments in many distinct environments; managing configurations in each environment is already a challenge.
+Worse, sharded data sets can create a *very large* number of client connections, amplifying the configuration problem further.
 Then, scale-out of read and write endpoints doubles the number of connections.
-In the end, there can be a lot of connections to manage.
+In the end, there can be a *lot* of connections to manage.

 ArgentSea is designed to make this potentially large number connections manageable.
 Using the configuration architecture in .NET core and a unique *Hereditary Configuration Hierarchy*, ArgentSea allows application changes to be promoted through staging environments and deployed into multiple production environments.
 It does this while storing passwords securely and without the need for messy transformations.